Humane Eateries Across America

 Was this page helpful to you?
 Please let me know.

 Everyone defines "humane" differently.
 Humaneitarian takes a broad, inclusive view: that "humanely raised meat" should at least come from animals that weren't raised in the standard, factory farm way.

 So a humane restaurant might serve any of the following kinds of meat:

 - 100% grass-fed

 - Grass-fed, then minimally grain-finished

-- Pasture raised or raised outdoors on bedded pack
+- Pasture raised or raised outdoors on soil

 - Certified organic